Blu3Mu51c/Mines/README.md

 Minesweeper is a logic puzzle video game genre generally played on personal computers.
 The game features a grid of clickable tiles, with hidden mines dispersed throughout the board.
 The objective is to clear the board without detonating any mines, with help from clues about the number of neighboring mines in each field.

-## Game
+## Game Overview
-* **Game** greets the player with a welcome title and game name.
+- The game welcomes the player with a title screen and game name.
-* Player is prompted to enter `gridSize` and `numberOfMines` in an input.
+- Players can enter a custom `gridSize` and `numberOfMines`.
+- If no input is given, the default grid is 12x12 with 10 mines.

-### Grid
+## Grid
-* **Grid** of clickable tiles presented to the player.
-* Player is prompted to click any tile on the grid.
-* Upon clicking, Grid unveils a block of tiles to the user with numbers in some unveiled tiles representing the amount of mines the tile is in contact with.
+- The grid consists of clickable tiles.
+- Clicking a tile reveals:
+  - A number indicating nearby mines, or
+  - An empty space that reveals adjacent safe tiles.

-### Mines
+## Mines
-* **Mines** are the hurdle in the game
-* If player clicks on a mine he loses the game.
-* If player clears all mines he wins the game.
+- Mines are randomly hidden within the grid.
+- Clicking on a mine results in an immediate game over.
+- Clearing all non-mine tiles results in a win.

-### Flags
+## Flags
-* **Flags** are used to represent a mine under a veiled tile.
-* Player is provided with a limited numbers of flags.
+- Players can flag hidden tiles they suspect contain a mine.
-* The number of flags player has are shown to player at all times.
+- The number of flags available matches the number of mines.
-* Player can mark any veiled tile in the grid.
+- Flag count is always visible to the player.

-### Timer
+## Timer
-* **Timer** is present at the top.
-* The timer lets the player know the amount of time he took to clear the mines.
+- A timer starts on the first click and counts up.
+- It displays the total time taken when the game ends.

-### Game Status
+## Game Status
-* **Game Status** lets the user know if he won or lost the game through a message
+- The game displays a message upon win or loss.
+- Mines are revealed if the player loses.

+## Themes
+- The game supports light and dark theme selection.
+- The selected theme is saved in local storage and restored on reload.

+## How to Run
+Open the `index.html` file in any modern web browser.
+No installation or setup required.

 ## Game Logic (Pseudocode)
 * HTML setup